-Spread the sliced garlic in single layers on non-stick sheets and dehydrate at 105 degrees for 7 hours.
-Dehydrating garlic is easy since you want the garlic to be crispy – it’s hard to mess it up!
+Spread the sliced garlic in a single layer on non-stick sheets and dehydrate at 105 degrees for 7 hours.
+Because your goal is to dry the garlic until it is crispy, it’s hard to make a mistake with this.

 Begin checking every hour between the 6th and the 12th hour for crispness.

 The final step is to process the crisp garlic into garlic powder.
 We use our inexpensive coffee/spice grinder.
 I use this thing to grind most of our herbs and spices into powder.
 My favorite is turning dried cayenne peppers into bright red cayenne powder!

 For fresher garlic powder, keep the dried garlic slices in a mason jar and grind into powder in small quantities as needed to fill a spice jar.